zenrith/Data-Science-Portfolio-/README.md

 # Data Science Portfolio
 A repository containing all the data science projects completed by me thus far in academic and self-learning settings.
 Hope you can take something away from them!
+Most, if not all, will contain some form of data cleaning, manipulation, visualization.
+Under each project, I'll just include techniques that separate ones one project from the other.
+If no additional techinques are included, then it's safe to assume that it's pretty must just cleaning, manipulation and visualization.

 ## Python
-- [Suicide And Economy](): All societies have different problems.
+- [Suicide And Economy](https://github.com/zenrith/Data-Science-Portfolio-/blob/main/Suicide%20And%20Economy/Suicide%20And%20Economy.ipynb): All societies have different problems.
 When things go wrong, some people end it for themselves.
 How does this phenomenon vary from society to society?
+  - Additional skills: Prediction using linear regression
 - [Carousell Analytics](https://github.com/zenrith/Data-Science-Portfolio-/blob/main/Carousell%20Analytics/Carousell%20Analytics.ipynb): Ever wondered how Carousell is performing at a certain point in time?
 How would we know without a dataset?
 We create our own!
-  - Techniques: Web scraping, Data cleaning, Data manipulation, Data visualization, Regression Modelling
+  - Techniques: Web scraping, Regression RMSE comparison
 - [Fake News Detection](): In a modernizing society that rapidly generates content online, can we accurately tell fake from true news apart?

 ## R (coming soon)